 “Most admirable of all is the energy with which the ensemble approaches the material”

-From: The Snow Queen (World Premiere) – Pigeon/Lady Crow/Hyacinth/Ensemble – San Jose Repertory Theatre
+From: The Snow Queen: A New Musical (World Premiere) – Pigeon/Lady Crow/Hyacinth/Ensemble – San Jose Repertory Theatre

 “Janice Engelgau (Tiger Lily), and Summer C. Latimer (Hyacinth) were fun and sexy and great singers”